 Waldorf offers a transcript request service.
-For \$10 per transcript request, we will contact the prior colleges and/or universities the applicant has attended to secure all the transcripts needed.
+Upon request for no fee we will contact the prior colleges and/or universities the applicant has attended to secure all the transcripts needed.
 Two forms must be completed and signed in order to process the request.
 The Request for Official Transcript form is sent to each individual college to process the transcript request; the payment form is kept at Waldorf for processing.
 We are unable to process the request without both signed forms being submitted.
-These forms can be accessed by visiting www.waldorf.edu.
+These forms can be accessed by visiting www.waldorf.edu/Online/Current-Students/Forms.
 When completed, please fax to 251-224-0573.